jpcopela/earth-simulator/README.md

 `export PYOPENGL_PLATFORM='egl'`

 # Future Improvements
-* Add support for all composites exposed by Satpy
 * Add support for more satellites, including polar orbiting ones
 * Improve the UI so the app is easier and more intuitive to use
 * Implement a method of dynamically selecting dask options depending on the user's hardware to make loading images faster